redbadger/crux/docs/src/part-2/capabilities.md

 {{#include ../../../examples/weather/shared/src/effects/secret/mod.rs}}
 ```

 Three operations, three outputs, two variants each.
-There is no wide `SecretResponse` and no `unreachable!()` anywhere, because a `SecretStoreResponse` is not a possible answer to a `Fetch` — the type says so, and the shell's generated handler method for `Fetch` returns a `SecretFetchResponse` or nothing at all.
+There is no wide `SecretResponse` and no `unreachable!()` anywhere, because a `SecretStoreResponse` is not a possible answer to a `FetchSecret` — the type says so, and the shell's generated handler method for `FetchSecret` returns a `SecretFetchResponse` or nothing at all.

+The operation names carry the capability's name for a reason that has nothing to do with Rust: type generation puts every operation of every capability into one namespace on the shell side, and the weather app also uses `crux_kv`, whose `Delete` would otherwise land on top of a bare `Delete` here.
+An app-defined operation with a generic name is worth prefixing from the start.

 The developer API is correspondingly plain: